 1.3.1 European Directive 2001/42/EC requires that a 'Strategic Environmental Assessment' (SEA) is carried out on plans and programmes which are likely to have significant effects on the environment.
-Therefore, a SEA is required on the Local Plan.
+Therefore, a SEA is required when preparing a Local Plan (or update of a Local Plan).
 The purpose is to consider environmental effects and look at how to mitigate adverse impacts.
 Further details in the main part of this report.